FarazzShaikh/glNoise/README.md

 </p>

 > NOTE: gl-noise is being rebuilt.
 The current API sucks but it does work.
 Keep and eye out for the new release.
 You can support [my sponsors page](https://github.com/sponsors/FarazzShaikh) to accelerate its progress.
+> For now, please import from `gl-noise/build/glNoise.m` on browsers

 <br />